summitmman/form-builder/README.md

 - [X] nested ref variables in template
 - [X] check need for id
 - [X] make things presentable; add a demo page
-- [ ] manage reactive in props with string as well
+- [X] manage reactive in props with string as well
+- [ ] support for named slots

 ### Findings